JitterCompany/bootloader-stm32l-rust/README.md

 ## Code signing

-This bootloader expects the firmware to be signed with ECC `P-256`, sometimes refered to as `prime256v1`.
+This bootloader expects the firmware to be signed with `ECC P-256`, sometimes refered to as `prime256v1`.
+The signature is appended to the end of the file as a raw 64-byte signature.

 ### Key pair
 You need to create a private-public key pair.
 The private key is used to sign firmware images